joaks1/PyMsBayes/doc/source/tutorials/background.rst

 infer diversification patterns and see if they support patterns predicted by past event(s) of interest (e.g., islands fragmented by rises in sea level, changes in climate fragmenting communities into refugia, etc.).
-For example, if an event (a black rectange) split a community of species 260,000 years ago, we might expect to find that divergences across multiple pairs of populations co-distributed across the barrier were temporally clustered, as shown in the divergence_model_111_ figure.
+For example, if an event (a black rectangle) split a community of species 260,000 years ago, we might expect the divergences across multiple species co-distributed across the barrier to be temporally clustered.
+More specifically, let's say we are interested in investigating three pairs of lizard populations, where the populations of each pair occur on opposite sides of the putative barrier.
+If the historical event caused divergence, we would expect that the pairs of lizard populations (or some subset of them) diverged at the same time, as shown in the divergence_model_111_ figure.

 .. _divergence_model_111:
 .. figure:: /_static/div-model-cartoon-111.png